homiedopie/beberlei.de/2010/02/07/resources-for-a-php-and-hudson-ci-integration.rst

 different parts of a build process to work.

-Now what these tutorials all do is that they use a bash command to execute the build process or specifiy an Ant Build file.
+Now what these tutorials all do is that they use a bash command to execute the build process or specify an Ant Build file.
 However there is also a Phing Build process plugin for Hudson that allows to specify the build.xml targets to execute in the process.
 From the "Available Plugins" list you can choose the "Phing plugin".